pkp/swordServer/README.md

 # OJS SWORD Server Plugin

 This plugin will add a SWORD service to OJS.
-For now, it only provides a partial implementation of the SWORD ServiceDocument.

-## Install and Test
+## Install
 Use the plugin gallery from within OJS to install the plugin.

+## Use

+This plugin provides services at the following URLs:

+Service document: .../index.php/[journal path]/gateway/plugin/swordServer/servicedocument
+Section deposit point: .../index.php/publicknowledge/gateway/plugin/swordServer/sections/2

+## Tests

 Enable the plugin under Settings -> Website -> Plugins ->  Gateway Plugins